Mobility

 Uber and Lyft have shown interest in self-driving cars, although both have sold their divisions developing the technology.

 All the major car manufacturers are now working on self-driving technology to a greater or lesser extent, along with Google subsidiary Waymo.
-Several technology companies are also developing it, with the aim of selling it to manufacturers.

 One of the more notable ones is Aurora Innovation, which was founded by former employees of Google, Uber and Tesla and which bought Uber’s self-driving research.

-All self-driving technologies on the market still require a human operator to take control in some situations, such as construction zones, when there's incomplete location data, and sometimes in the presence of cyclists, pedestrians and other cars.
+All self-driving technologies currently on the market still require a human operator to take control in some situations, such as construction zones, when there's incomplete location data, and sometimes in the presence of cyclists, pedestrians and other cars.

 According to The Verge, the leading industry lobby group is abandoning the term “self-driving” in favor of “autonomous vehicle”.